marcellinus-witarsah/credit-score-modelling-old/README.md

 | 6 |            7 |              600.0 |              650.0 |          Very Good |    2421.0 |      24.767263 |         2350.0 |          71.0 |     2.932672 |                0.336823 |      0.026843 |
 | 7 |            8 |              650.0 |              700.0 |          Excellent |     224.0 |       2.291560 |          224.0 |           0.0 |     0.000000 |                0.029312 |      0.000000 |

-This report table is a summary of credit level statistics based on the count of Good Customer and Bad Customers inside each credit level.
+This report table is a summary of credit level statistics based on the count of Good Customer and bad customers inside each credit level.
 1. **Credit Level**: This column indicates the different levels of creditworthiness.
 2. **Credit Lower Bound and Credit Upper Bound**: These columns define the score ranges for each credit level.
 For example, the "Very Poor" credit level ranges from negative infinity (or the lowest possible score) up to 350.
 3. **Credit Description**: This column provides a description or label for each credit level.
 4. **Customers**: The number of customers or individuals falling within each credit level.
 5. **Customers Rate**: This column might represent the percentage of customers in each credit level relative to the total number of customers.
-6. **Good Customers and Bad Customers**: The number of customers within each credit level who are classified as "Good" (low credit risk) or "Bad" (high credit risk).
+6. **good customers and bad customers**: The number of customers within each credit level who are classified as "Good" (low credit risk) or "Bad" (high credit risk).
 7. **Default Rate**: This column indicates the percentage of customers within each credit level who have defaulted on their obligations.
-8. **Good Customers Coverage**: Cumulative percentage of "Good" customers covered within each credit level start from the highest credit level.
+8. **good customers Coverage**: Cumulative percentage of "Good" customers covered within each credit level start from the highest credit level.
 9. **Loss Coverage**: cumulative percentage of exposed losses that we are willing to accept for a given loan, starting from a certain credit level until the highes credit level.

 With this report the management can easily understand the model performance especially on how the model covers good customers and also expected losses of accepting customer with certain credit level and above.